yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2024/index.md

 ### Device mapping and SMMU

-We start off with a big on: Blinkhawk implemented device memory mapping emulation and rewrote the GPU implementation with support for the {{< gh-hovercard "12579" "SMMU," >}} or for desktop enthusiasts/Linux VM users/UEFI lurkers, its other common name, IOMMU.
+We start off with a big one: Blinkhawk implemented device memory mapping emulation and rewrote the GPU implementation with support for the {{< gh-hovercard "12579" "SMMU," >}} or for desktop enthusiasts/Linux VM users/UEFI lurkers, its other common name, IOMMU.

 The ARM **S**ystem **M**emory **M**anagement **U**nit handles memory mapping for peripheral devices like the GPU.
 It’s a hardware component on the Switch in charge of translating device virtual memory addresses into physical memory addresses.